-The flame and smoke production from undenatured, neat ethanol fires are not easily visible.
-Undenatured or neat ethanol does not produce visible smoke and displays a hard-to-see blue flame.
-In denatured form, there is little smoke with a slight orange visible flame.

-The most striking difference between ethanol and gasoline is that ethanol mixes readily with water.
-While it is possible to dilute ethanol to a condition where it no longer supports combustion, this may not be a practical strategy at the incident scene since it requires copious amounts of water.
-Even at five parts water to one-part ethanol (5:1 ratio or 500% dilution), ethanol will still burn.
+The flame and smoke from undenatured/ neat ethanol fires is not easily visible.
+Undenatured/ neat ethanol does not produce visible smoke and has a hard-to-see blue flame.
+In a denatured form there is little smoke with a slight orange visible flame.
+The most striking difference between ethanol and gasoline, ethanol mixes easily with water.
+While it is possible to dilute ethanol to a condition where it no longer supports combustion, this is not practical in the field as it requires copious amounts of water.
+Even at five parts water to one part ethanol (5:1 ratio/ 500% dilution), it will still burn.